ChimeraPy/Engine/chimerapy/dashboard/README.md

 Node `v16` or later is required.
 Tested and developed with `v16`.

-The following commands will spin up the test development server at http://localhost:5173.
+Use the following commands to install.
 ```bash
 git clone git@github.com:oele-isis-vanderbilt/ChimeraPy.git